kickstartcoding/cheatsheets/kickstart-backend/2-bash-git.md

     git pull   # get updates
     # Do some work...
     git add -A
-    git commit -m 'it works!'
+    git commit -m "it works!"
     git push   # share updates
     ```